mbrady4/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    The main difference between .forEach and .map is that .map returns a new array of elements while in turn passing each element back to the callback (passed in function).

 2. What is the difference between a function and a method?

+    Methods are bound directly to methods.
+Functions are defined globally.

 3. What is closure?

+    Closures determine what data (variables, methods, functions) are available within a given scope.

 4. Describe the four rules of the 'this' keyword.

+- Implicit Binding: Whenever a function is called by a preceding dot.
+Will be bound to the object to the left of the dot.
+- Global Binding: When in the global scope (will be bound to window/console object)
+- New Binding: When a constructor function is used to create a object.
+Will be bound to that specific instance of the object
+- Explicit Binding: Whenever .call or .apply are used explicitly.

 5. Why do we need super() in an extended class?

+    super() is needed in an extended classes constructor in order to pass the constructor arguments to the parent class's constructor.
+Without super() the attributes of the parent class will not initiialize.

 ## Project Set up